yoember/yoember.github.io/index.md

 ## <a name='lesson-1'></a>Lesson 1

-This tutorial uses the latest Ember CLI tool (v2.3.0-beta.2).
+This tutorial uses the latest Ember CLI tool (v2.3.0).

 ### Install Ember CLI

-The following `npm` command installs Ember CLI specified version in the global namespace.
-At the moment Ember CLI version 2.3 is still in Beta phase, but it is perfect to create new Ember applications.
-(The Ember.js and Ember Data packages are stable and production ready.)
+The following `npm` command installs Ember CLI latest stable version in the global namespace.
+The latest Ember CLI version 2.3 is released on 17 of February 2016, it generates app with Ember.js v2.3 and Ember Data v2.3.

-    $ npm install -g ember-cli@2.3.0-beta.2
+    $ npm install -g ember-cli

-or
+or if you would like to install with fixed version

-    $ npm install -g ember-cli@beta
+    $ npm install -g ember-cli@2.3.0

 You have now a new `ember` command in your console.
 Check with